IntelliTect/Multitool/CONTRIBUTING.md

    Then the old branch is closed with a note on the newer branch this supersedes #github_number.

 ## NuGet
 Currently AppVeyor is building and releasing NuGets on every merge to the release branch.
-All PRs should be merged into master and then a PR from master into release when new NuGets are needed.
+All PRs should be merged into main and then a PR from main into release when new NuGets are needed.
 Avoid PRs from feature branches directly to the release branch.

 ## Other general information
 If you reformat code or hit core functionality without an approval from a person on the IntelliTect Team,